datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

       "dataset_version": "dae38cf901995aace0dde5346515a0134f919523",
       "contentbytesize": 15572
       "path": "main_data/main_results.png",
+      "metadata_sources": {
+         "key_source_map": {},
-      "extractors_used": [
+         "sources": [
             {
-              "extractor_name": "stephan_manual",
+               "source_name": "stephan_manual",
-              "extractor_version": "1",
+               "source_version": "1",
-              "extraction_parameter": {},
+               "source_parameter": {},
-              "extraction_time": 1652340647.0,
+               "source_time": 1652340647.0,
                "agent_name": "Stephan Heunis",
                "agent_email": ""
             }
         ]
       }
+  }

 Validating your metadata
 """"""""""""""""""""""""

-For convenience during metadata setup and catalog generation, the Catalog has the ``validate`` subcommand that let's you test whether your metadata conforms to the Catalog schema before adding it.
+For convenience during metadata setup and catalog generation, the ``catalog-validate`` command that let's you test whether your metadata conforms to the catalog schema before adding it.
 Let's test it on the toy metadata.

 First we'll put the metadata into a file, which is the format currently accepted when adding metadata to a catalog: